smfo/whatILearntToday/Frontend/CSS/placeChildRelativeToParent.md

-# Place child in container
+# Place child relative to parent component

 Some times we want to place a child-component in a certain way relevant to the parent-component/container.